Making a complaint

 What we can help with

-We make final decisions on complaints that have not been resolved by the NHS in England and UK government departments and other UK public organisations.
+We make final decisions on complaints that have not been resolved by the NHS in England and UK government departments and some other UK public organisations.
 We do this fairly.

 If we decide that the organisation has got things wrong, we may make recommendations for it to put them right.
 This can include explanations, apologies and recommendations for the service to learn and improve.